 Like most liberal arts majors, a history major doesn’t necessarily have a linear, direct path to a career.
 Oh sure, some people teach history, and there are history-related jobs like museum or archive work (which generally require graduate degrees), or even titles like corporate historian-- but after naming those fields, which offer limited opportunities, most people are stuck.

-So is a history major a waste of time and money?
+So is a history major a waste of time and money as this student's parents seemed to think?
 In truth, the ultimate answer to this question rests with the students themselves:

 It starts with your attitude.
 If you say or think, “this major is a waste of time” or “I wish I had studied something practical,” the degree probably is/was a waste because you will convey this attitude to a potential employer-- who will agree with you and probably not hire you because, why, after all, did you invest four years in something so useless?
 To paraphrase Henry Ford, “If you think your history major is a waste, you’re right.
 If you think your history major is invaluable, you’re right.”